Bates Woods

 Bates Woods is approximately 85 acres of historic woodland trails around wetlands and ancient rock ledges in northwest New London, Connecticut.
 The park accounts for nearly half of the city's 221 acres of public open space, or about 6 percent of New London's total land area.

-Open space map [modified], city of New London, CT.
-Plan of Conservation and Development (2017).

 A BioBlitz surveying event in 2003 identified 1,691 species in Bates Woods in less than 24 hours, including the goldcap moss-eater moth (Epimartyria auricrinella), which has been called a living fossil.
 Stone walls and other park features date to the Works Progress Administration and earlier centuries.

 Connecticut State Archaeologist Nicholas F. Bellantoni has noted the possibility that evidence of American Indian life could be uncovered in Bates Woods, particularly where stone outcroppings would have provided shelter for migrating tribes.

 History

 Pre-twentieth century

 The natural history of Bates Woods goes back millennia before it was known as Bates Woods.
 For centuries after the founding of New London in 1646, the area known today as Bates Woods was called Cedar Swamp.
 The Cedar Swamp is mentioned in the "Incorporation of the City of New London" in its municipal code; the land of John Ashcraft is mentioned, too, after whom Ashcraft Road is named, which feeds into the main eastern entrance of the park today.

-This skating pond was created by excavating a former pond in the park.

 In the 18th century, Joshua Hempstead, in his Diary of Joshua Hempstead of New London, Connecticut, Covering a Period of Forty-seven Years, from September 1711, to November, 1758, makes many mentions of his work in the old Cedar Swamp.

 In the 19th century, Frances Manwaring Caulkins, the most well-known historian of the city, makes 9 mentions of the Cedar Swamp in her History of New London, Connecticut: From the First Survey of the Coast in 1612 to 1860.
 Of swamps in New London, Caulkins says they "have enjoyed the reputation of being haunted — not generally, however, by ghosts of the dead, but by living bugbears — such as old Indians, deserters from English ships, witches, and trampers."